Fast expectation-maximization algorithms for spatial generalized linear mixed models: ML Inference Methods

-The projection-based model facilitates fast ML inference because its observed-data likelihood has a much smaller dimension integration compared to the full model (\ref{eqn:fullL}), \begin{linenomath} \end{linenomath} For instance, in our simulation study $ m = 50 $ is sufficient for a data size of 1,000 in some settings, based on the rank selection guidelines provided in Section \ref{sec:rkselection}; moreover, $ \bs{\delta} $ is less correlated than the original random effects.
+For instance, in our simulation study $ m = 50 $ is sufficient for a data size of 1,000 in some settings, based on the rank selection guidelines provided in Section \ref{sec:rkselection}; moreover, $ \bs{\delta} $ is less correlated than the original random effects.
 The reduced-dimensional and de-correlated random effects make it easier to construct a sampling algorithm (Section \ref{Sec:MCMCEM}).
-The reparameterization also reduces the matrix operation cost for Laplace approximation (Section \ref{sec:LAML}).
+The reparameterization also reduces matrix operation cost for the LA (Section \ref{sec:LAML}).